pikulev/nghtml2pug/README.md

 # nghtml2pug
 Converts angular **HTML** templates to **Pug** templating language (_formerly Jade_).

+## Important
+It uses Angular HTML parser from `"@angular/compiler": "^7.2.15"`.
+So _there is a peer dependency_, make sure you have it installed.

 Turns this :unamused:
 ```html
 <ng-container *ngFor="lel item of items; let i = index">